input-output-hk/plutus-use-cases/eleks/oracle/README.md

   - Run `nix-shell` command in the plutus folder
   - Run `cabal build all` from the nix-shell terminal
+  - Run `cabal build cardano-wallet plutus-pab plutus-chain-index` from the nix-shell terminal
 ## Games info rest server

 1. Build the game rest server: